-We are bombarded with hundreds of ads per day telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.
+We are bombarded with thousands of ads per day telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.

 You may think your decision to buy most things is based on logic, but in reality, it’s usually far from it.

 A classic sales quote is that “people don’t buy products, they buy better versions of themselves.”